 - 1. What is entity relationship model?

+- 2. What is strategic information system?

+- 3. What is personnel information system?

+- 4. Define finance information system?

+- 5. What do you mean by production information system?

+- 6. Define Inventory management system?

-- 2. Write a short note on marketing information system.
+- 7. Write a short note on marketing information system.

-- 3. List out the advantages of DBMS.
+- 8. List out the advantages of DBMS.

-- 4. Define clients and servers
+- 9. Define clients and servers

-- 5. How will you classify computer system?
+- 10. How will you classify computer system?